EVERYONE knit with loop yarn!

 INSTRUCTIONS for the Loop Yarn Loopy Stitch

 To make this loopy stitch use two skeins of the loop yarn of any brand.
 We recommend using two complementary colors for the two skeins.
 The one color will become the foundation of the project and won't be seen as much except on the back.
 The 2nd color is the loops that stick up and are seen.

 We recommend using two different color yarns so that it's easier to identify the foundation loops.
 As you work, there are MANY loops!
 If you are using the same color for the foundation and the loops it can get very confusing which loops are which and you may end up not securing the loops properly.

 STEP 1: Count the number of foundation chains from loop yarn

 From your foundation chain color, count out the number of loops you need for your project.
 The number of loops will indicate the approximate width of the finished project.

-Take your second color yarn.
+Take your second color of loop yarn.
 This will be called the working yarn for the remainder of this tutorial.
-Both yarns are actually working yarns, but we need to identify each for this tutorial.
+Both loop yarns are actually working yarns, but we need to identify each for this tutorial.

 From the working yarn, take the first two loops and insert BOTH loops into the last loop in the foundation chain.
 This would be the 10th loop you counted.

 Continue across by taking the next two loops from the working yarn and inserting them both into the next loop in the foundation yarn.
 At the end of the row, you will have 20 loops inserted into the 10 foundation loops.

 Below is the finished row two showing the two loops inserted into each of the foundation row loops.